LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 * The action installs a specific version of `git‑hours` (v0.1.2) using Go 1.24 and executes a Python helper script.
 If you want to update the version, modify the clone command in `action.yml` accordingly.
 * Both branches (`metrics_branch` and `pages_branch`) are created automatically if they do not exist.
 Subsequent runs will update the existing branches without force‑pushing unless a non‑fast‑forward update is required.

+## Development and Release

+A workflow at `.github/workflows/release.yml` compiles the Python helper scripts on each push and pull request.
+When a GitHub release is created, the same workflow uploads the action files as assets so they can be downloaded with the release.